 Our caring and compassionate staff will take the time to visit with your family and help plan a unique and personalized celebration of your loved one's life.

 With his name reflected in our name, manager Ryan Kidd has served Hamilton families since 2000.
 He and our team are available to assist you in planning a funeral for a loved one or planning ahead of time for yourself.
-They invite you to tour the funeral home, get to know them and find out more about our funeral, burial and cremation services.
+We invite you to tour the funeral home (or take the virtual tour here), get to know us and find out more about our funeral, burial and cremation services.